Installation Of Water Treatment Plants At I-8 Underway: CDA - UrduPoint

 CDA officials told APP that the best team of the organization led by Chairman Amir Ali Ahmed was working day and night to make Islamabad the most beautiful city in the world.

 The official said providing clean water to the residents was also part of the CDA's responsibilities.
-A lot of work has been done on it and more work is underway, he added.
 Water is already being provided to the federal capital from Khanpur Dam and Simli Dam, he informed adding work was also underway on other projects.

 The official said water treatment plants were being set up in Sector I-8 and Sangjani.